chandan-u/distributed_word2vec_similarityAlgorithms/README.md

 ### Word2vec

-In this project I have decided to explore and use word2vec  to compute similarities between, words.
+In this project I have decided to explore word2vec  to compute similarities between words.
+Implemented word2vec using Spark.Mllib package.
 The Idea behind word2vec is similar words have similar vectors in the high dimensional space.

 Example:
    Consider two sentences: